Some women prefer to shake things up, to avoid being overly predictable, and to keep their man “on his toes.”

 Here are my recommendations.

-Be consistent when it comes to:
+Create balance in the relationship by being consistent when it comes to:

 - Being emotionally warm.